The strange disappearance of Ranger Paul Fugate from Arizona’s Chiricahua Monument

 What happened to Paul Fugate at the Chiricahua National Monument?

-After all the thorough searches of the Monument, it was clear that Fugate was probably not in the Monument.
+After thorough searches of the Monument, it was clear that Fugate was probably not there.
 Investigators found an unfinished life insurance application at Paul’s cabin.

-Back then in the 1980’s Cochise County, which shares 80 miles of border with Mexico, and the Chiricahua Corridor, a historic immigration route for undocumented farmworkers from Mexico, was just starting to be used by drug mules.
-Illegal drug activity was apparently common in the locality of the Monument at the time.
+Back then, in 1980, Cochise County, which shares 80 miles of border with Mexico, and the Chiricahua Corridor, a historic immigration route for undocumented farmworkers from Mexico, were just starting to be used by drug mules.
+Illegal drug activity happened every day in the locality of the Monument at the time.

 In 2014, a Park Service employee named Karen Gonzales was assaulted and nearly killed at the Faraway Ranch by an alleged drug smuggler from Mexico.
 Human bones have also turned up in the surrounding Coronado National Forest, where on separate occasions, both in 2015, two adults had gone missing under suspicious circumstances.

 Perhaps his wife Dody was involved?
-She didn’t go to the Monument until four days after Paul’s disappearance, her residence was never searched and she was never asked to provide an alibi.
-She had apparently visited a therapist friend and then went to work on the day she heard the news about Paul's disappearance stating she stayed in Tucson in case she was contacted for a ransom demand.
-When she arrived at the Monument she found out that Paul’s “girlfriend” was pregnant, a pregnancy that was later terminated.
-A check was found in Paul’s cabin that Dody had written to Paul from their joint bank account, reportedly in preparation for her to join Paul in June that year.
-According to Dody, the couple had discussed occupying an old bunkhouse near the Faraway so Paul would be better able to keep an eye on things.
+She didn’t go to the Monument until four days after Paul’s disappearance, her residence was never searched, and she was never asked to provide an alibi.
+She had visited a therapist friend and then went to work on the day she heard the news about Paul's disappearance, stating she stayed in Tucson in case she was contacted for a ransom demand.
+When she arrived at the Monument, she found out that Paul’s “girlfriend” was pregnant, a pregnancy that was later terminated.
+A check was found in Paul’s cabin that Dody had written to Paul from their joint bank account, reportedly in preparation for her to join Paul in June of that year.
+According to Dody, the couple had discussed occupying an old bunkhouse near the Faraway so Paul could better keep an eye on things.

-To this day, no evidence of Paul Fugate's disappearance has been found and speculation has mounted that he was murdered by drug traffickers in the area, that his body was taken out of the park, and buried elsewhere, never to be seen again.
-Brian Miers, a former Drug Enforcement Administration investigator, had a theory was that Fugate either had come face to face with drug smugglers or was himself involved in a drug deal that went wrong.
+To this day, no evidence of Paul Fugate's disappearance has been found, and speculation has mounted that drug traffickers murdered him in the area and that his body was taken out of the park and buried elsewhere, never to be seen again.
+Brian Miers, a former Drug Enforcement Administration investigator, had a theory that Fugate either had come face to face with drug smugglers or was himself involved in a drug deal that went wrong.

-In June 2018, the NPS announced it had discovered new information about Fugate’s case and together with the Cochise County Sheriff Department, asked for help from the public in solving the mystery.
-The NPS also announced it was increasing the reward offered for solid leads from $20,000 to $60,000.
+In June 2018, the NPS announced it had discovered new information about Fugate’s case and, together with the Cochise County Sheriff's Department, asked for help from the public in solving the mystery.
+The NPS also announced it increased the reward for solid leads from $20,000 to $60,000.
 There is no further information on what prompted the case to be reopened.

 Exclusive articles for members of StrangeOutdoors that are not available elsewhere on the site.